You know that feeling when you’re nodding, smiling, saying “I’m fine” for the hundredth time, while something inside whispers, “This isn’t really me.”

 I’m that straight-talking friend who’ll challenge you to challenge yourself, but always with warmth, heart, and honesty.
 Northern grit meets deep compassion.

-I don’t teach you realness through scripts or rigid structures.
-I show you by living it.
-Guided by intuition, family wisdom, and 20+ years of doing this work, I hold up a mirror so you can see who you already are …not who you think you should become like a self-improvement project.
+I don’t work from scripts or rigid structures.
+I work from intuition, family wisdom, and two decades of doing this work.
+I hold up a mirror so you can see who you already are …not who you think you should become like a self-improvement project.

 I call it ‘Soulful Challenge.’